endeavouros-team/PKGBUILDS/eos-apps-info/man/nvidia-inst/nvidia-inst.md

   --listseries            List Nvidia driver versions supported by nvidia-inst.
   --series                (Advanced) Use the given Nvidia driver version (for testing).
 ```

+*Note*: option `--legacyrepo` is deprecated and does nothing.

 ## Tips

 ### Older Nvidia cards

+You can try installing a legacy Nvidia driver from the AUR.

-If you have an older Nvidia graphics card that is no longer supported by the latest driver from the Arch repos, you can add a 3rd party repo to `/etc/pacman.conf` with command
+<strike>If you have an older Nvidia graphics card that is no longer supported by the latest driver from the Arch repos, you can add a 3rd party repo to `/etc/pacman.conf` with command
 ```
 nvidia-inst --legacyrepo
 ```
-and install a legacy driver using pacman.
+and install a legacy driver using pacman.</strike>

 ### Check and test